ServiceStackApps/Chat-React/README.md

 });
 ```

-As `UsersStore` only needs to listen to a single action it prefers to use the explicit `this.listenTo(action, callback)` API.
-Although for Stores like `MessagesStore` that needs to listen to multiple actions, they can make use of the convenient `this.listenToMany(actions)` API to reduce the boilerplate for registering multiple listeners, e.g:
+As `UsersStore` only needs to listen to a single action I'll prefer to use the explicit `this.listenTo(action, callback)` API.
+Although for Stores like `MessagesStore` that needs to listen to multiple actions, you can make use of the convenient `this.listenToMany(actions)` API to reduce the boilerplate for registering multiple individual listeners, e.g:

 ```js
 var MessagesStore = Reflux.createStore({